Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

 # Default storage

-First of all we need to understand that it is possible to define several default storages in UEFI.
+First of all we need to understand that it is possible to define several default storages in UEFI formset.

 If you look at the `Form.lst` file of our `HIIFormDataElements` application (`Build/UefiLessonsPkg/RELEASE_GCC5/X64/UefiLessonsPkg/HIIFormDataElements/HIIFormDataElements/DEBUG/Form.lst`) you'll see that by default (excuse the pun) our formset already has 2 default storages:
 ```